UPPMAX/HPC-python/docs/day1/install_packages.rst

     - ``pip install --user [package name]``
 - Isolated environment.
 Use some packages just needed for a specific use case.
     - ``venv``/``virtualenv`` in combination with ``pip``
-        - recommended in all HPC centers in Sweden
+        - recommended/working in all HPC centers in Sweden
     - ``conda``
         - just recommended in some HPC centers in Sweden